couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

 ## Upgrading Couchbase Server

-The following are officially supported upgrade paths for Couchbase Server for both online upgrades or offline upgrades:
+The following is the officially supported upgrade path for Couchbase Server for both online upgrades or offline upgrades:

- * Couchbase 1.8.1 to Couchbase 2.0.x and above
+ * Couchbase 1.8.1 to Couchbase 2.0 and above

- * Couchbase 2.0 to Couchbase 2.0.x and above

- * Couchbase 2.0.1 to Couchbase 2.1 and above

 If you want to upgrade from 1.8.0 to 2.0 +, you must have enough disk space available for both your original Couchbase Server 1.8 data files and the new